-In this book Zysk tells us when and how sickness and ill health began to be described more and more in rational ways in South Asia.
-When he was working on this project in the 1980s, it was already known that “Ayurvedic medicine encompassed a sophisticated scholastic medical system recorded in specialized medical textbooks” in which we find ideas based on empiricism and observation.
-It was also known that several centuries prior to this Ayurvedic thought, early Vedic medicine was “characterized by demon-caused diseases and magical rituals involving the recitation of potent charms and the application of efficacious amulets to exorcise disease demons and ward off their further attacks.”
+In this book Zysk tells us when and how in South Asia sickness and ill health began to be described more and more in rational ways.
+At the time of his research in the 1980s, it was already known that “Ayurvedic medicine encompassed a sophisticated scholastic medical system recorded in specialized medical textbooks” in which we find ideas based on empiricism and observation (as against solely supernatural etc.).
+It was also known that several centuries prior to this Ayurvedic thought, early Vedic medicine was “characterized by demon-caused diseases and magical rituals involving the recitation of potent charms and the application of amulets to exorcise disease demons.”
 Thus a major transition had occurred some time between the early Vedic period (1700-800 BCE) and the period when early Sanskrit Ayurvedic texts, like Charaka-samhita and Sushruta-samhita, were composed (around the turn of the millennium).
 It is the fascinating account of this transition that animates Zysk’s book.

 A close scrutiny of the sources from [around 800 BCE] to the beginning of the common era reveals that medical practitioners were denigrated by the brahmanic [Vedic] hierarchy and excluded from orthodox ritual cults because of their pollution from contact with impure peoples.
-Finding acceptance among the communities of heterodox ascetic renunciants and mendicants who did not censure their philosophies, practices, and associations, these healers wandered the countryside performing cures and acquiring new medicines, treatments, and medical information.
-A vast storehouse of medical knowledge soon developed among these wandering physicians, who, unhindered by brahmanic strictures and taboos, began to conceive an empirically and rationally based medical epistemology with which to codify and systematize this body of efficacious medical information.
+Finding acceptance among the communities of heterodox ascetic renunciants and mendicants who did not censure [them], these healers wandered the countryside performing cures and acquiring new medicines, treatments, and medical information.
+A vast storehouse of medical knowledge soon developed among these wandering physicians, who, unhindered by brahmanic strictures and taboos, began to conceive an empirically and rationally based medical epistemology with which to codify and systematize this body of medical information.

-This ‘vast storehouse’ off knowledge survives in, among other literature, the Buddhist canon (known as Tipitaka in Pali).
+This ‘vast storehouse’ of knowledge survives in, among other literature, the Buddhist canon (known as Tipitaka in Pali).
 To quote historian Dominik Wujastyk’s review of Zysk’s book:

 Long story short, as Vedic society stabilized and the social structures and hierarchies in it became more rigid, healers/physicians began to be looked down upon.
 Zysk dates this to the later Vedic period (900-500 BCE).
-This denigration of healers by the priestly class in Vedic society, arose from their association with supposedly impure things/activities (like blood and pus) and with people from outside (e.g., the natives living in forests).
-The healers gradually dissociated from the mainstream and later came to be part of non-Vedic traditions like Buddhism.
+This denigration of healers by the priestly class in Vedic society, arose from the former’s association with supposedly impure things/activities (like blood and pus) and with people from outside the close-knit society (e.g., the natives living in forests).
+These healers then gradually dissociated from the mainstream and later came to be part of non-Vedic traditions like Buddhism.
 They “organized into sects, and roamed the countryside.
 They earned their livelihood by administering cures and increased their knowledge by keen observation and by exchanging medical data with other healers whom they encountered along the way.”
 While such sects of wanderers were numerous, it is among the Buddhists “in particular that medical knowledge became an integral part of religious doctrines.”

 The dissociation of these physicians from the orthodoxy of Vedic ideology (associated with magico-religious medical concepts) catalyzed the beginning of the transition to more rational concepts.